konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [69]: ​Hayek, 'Monetary Nationalism', 87.

-[70]: ​Nicholas Wapshott, Keynes Hayek: The Clash That Defined Modern Economics : 159.
+[70]: ​Nicholas Wapshott, Keynes Hayek: The Clash That Defined Modern Economics: 159.

 [71]: ​Franklin D. Roosevelt, 'Relating to the Hoarding, Export, and Earmarking of Gold Coin, Bullion, or Currency and to Transactions in Foreign Exchange', August 28, 1993, beschikbaar via The American Presidency Project.